stripe/vscode-stripe/README.md

 }
 ```

 For the `stripe` debug configuration you can also specify `localUrl` which is the URL of your local server that should receive your webhooks traffic.
+You can also specifify `events` which is an optional array that allows you to filter which events you want to have forwarded.

+#### Compound configurations
-You can also combine the `stripe` debug configuration with `compounds` configurations to have one configuration that launches your API and stripe at the same time:
+You can combine the `stripe` debug configuration with `compounds` configurations to have one configuration that launches your API and stripe at the same time:

 ```
 {